DarkFlippers/unleashed-firmware/documentation/AppManifests.md

 - **order**: order of an application within its group when sorting entries in it.
 The lower the order is, the closer to the start of the list the item is placed. _Used for ordering startup hooks and menu entries._
 - **sdk_headers**: list of C header files from this app's code to include in API definitions for external applications.
 - **targets**: list of strings and target names with which this application is compatible.
 If not specified, the application is built for all targets.
 The default value is `["all"]`.
+- **resources**: name of a folder within the application's source folder to be used for packacking SD card resources for this application.
+They will only be used if application is included in build configuration.
+The default value is `""`, meaning no resources are packaged.

 #### Parameters for external applications